cabans/Eleventy-Starter-Kit/README.md

 A simple [Eleventy](https://www.11ty.dev/) (11ty) Starter Kit, that it works as base for all my static projects.

-⚠️ This project is a work in progress, you have been warned 😊
+⚠️ This project is a work in progress and for me to learn from scratch, you have been warned 😊

 ## Key Features